Marc Gilbert PH.D.

 NEH Endowed Chair of World History

 Marc Jason Gilbert received a Ph.D in History from UCLA and for many years thereafter was Professor of History and co-Director of programs in South and Southeast Asia in the University System of Georgia, which conferred upon him the title of Distinguished Professor in 1998.
-During that time, he received American Institute for Indian Studies and U. S. Fulbright (Seminar) awards, and was elected to the first Executive Councils of the World History Association and of the American Institute of Afghanistan Studies.
-From 2006 to 2019, he was the holder of the National Endowment for the Humanities-supported Endowed Chair in World History at Hawai’i Pacific University.
-Since 2008, he has been the Editor of the e-journal World History Connected, published by the George Mason University Press.
-He was elected President of the World History Association in 2012.
+During that time, he received American Institute for Indian Studies and Fulbright-supported experiences in India and Tanzania.
+His early fieldwork in Afghanistan led to his election as a member of the first Executive Council of the American Institute of Afghanistan Studies.
+He was also an external fellow of the Center for International and Strategic Studies and conducted fieldwork on mainland Indochina and Yemen.
+From 2006 to 2019, he was the holder of the National Endowment for the Humanities-supported Endowed Chair in World History at Hawai’i Pacific University, where he founded the World History Association of Hawaii (2007 to present).
+He was Editor of the e-journal World History Connected, (2008-2024) published by the George Mason University Press, with the initial editorial offices at Hawaii Pacific University.
+He was elected President of the World History Association (2012-2014).
+In 2024, that association conferred upon him its highest honor, that of being a “Pioneer in World History.”

-Gilbert retired from full time teaching in 2019 to participate in the creation of a State-to-State relationship between Hawaii and the Indian State of Goa, centered on creating cultural, political, educational, and economic exchange.
+Gilbert retired from full time teaching to assist in the creation of a State-to-State relationship between Hawaii and the Indian State of Goa, bordering on the Indian Ocean, which is centered on creating cultural, political, educational, and economic exchange.
 The two states have powerful common interests, ranging from oceanography to maritime strategic affairs to shared Portuguese influences.
+This project appealed to HPU, and its initial empowering Memorandum of Understanding (MOU) was signed with Gilbert in attendance.
+This Spring he met with the Consul General of India to the United States seeking support for that program.
+He is a member of the Honolulu-based Gandhi International Institute for Peace, through which he supports peace activities and India-related events, and hosting visits of diplomatic and military guests in search of peace in the Pacific.